shoutem/shoutem.github.io/_posts/1-1-7-UsingCloudStorage.md

 Success!
 ```

 Go to `Shoutem Builder`.
-There you can see an empty settings page which allows you to add restaurants.
+When you select `Restaurants` under `Main navigation`, you can see a Shoutem CMS page.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/empty-admin-page.jpg'/>
 </p>

-Click on `Create content` to start adding content.
+Click on `Create items` to start adding content.
 It will redirect you to `CMS` tab where you can manage content for that extension.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/empty-cms.png'/>